These sourdough English muffins come out light, fluffy and delicious every time. The kids love them almost as much as I do!

-- Preheat a cast iron skillet over low or medium-low heat for several minutes (better to start your heat on the low side than on the high side!).
+- If you're cooking on a cast iron skillet, preheat your skillet over low or medium-low heat for several minutes (better to start your heat on the low side than on the high side!).
 Place muffins in skillet, six at a time, and cook for 5-7 minutes or until golden brown.
 Check undersides every minute.
 Dust tops lightly with cornmeal and flip, cooking 5-7 minutes more.

 - Serve warm, or toast before serving if cooled.